Patrick Wisdom Player Props: Cubs vs. Nationals

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago in total hits (24) this season while batting .242 with 16 extra-base hits.
+- Wisdom leads Chicago with 24 hits, batting .238 this season with 16 extra-base hits.

-- Among the qualifying hitters in baseball, his batting average ranks 108th, his on-base percentage ranks 112th, and he is second in the league in slugging.
+- Among the qualifying hitters, he ranks 114th in batting average, while his on-base percentage ranks 95th and he is fourth in slugging.

-- In 33.3% of his games this year, he has gone deep, and 10% of his trips to the dish.
+- In 32.1% of his games this year, he has hit a long ball, and 9.6% of his trips to the plate.

-- Wisdom has driven home a run in 11 games this season (40.7%), including more than one RBI in 22.2% of his games and producing three or more of his team's runs on three occasions..
+- In 39.3% of his games this year, Wisdom has picked up at least one RBI.
+In six of those games (21.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 16 of 27 games this season, and more than once 5 times.
+- He has scored in 16 of 28 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.